civilservicelgbt/civilservicelgbt.github.io/_manuals/organising-pride.md

 ---
+layout: manual
-title:  	"Organising Civil Service Pride"
+title: Organising Civil Service Pride
-excerpt:	"This guidance includes advice on organising annual pride participation for the Civil Service"
+excerpt: This guidance includes advice on organising annual pride participation for the Civil Service
 category: pride
-layout: 	manual
 ---

 ## About this guidance